sugoiServal/toolsSandBox/AWS/SAA/main.md

 ### Remediations & Notifications
 - Remediations
     - You can setup `automate remediation` of non-compliant resources using `SSM Automation Documents`
-    - can set `Remediation Retries` (retry) if first attemp is not successful
+    - can setup `Remediation Retries` (retry) if first attemp is not successful
     ![](https://imgur.com/OZgZmpc.jpg)
 - notification
     - can `trigger SNS/SQS notifications` when `resources are noncompliant`